 - Thyroid issues

 If you are experiencing any of the effects listed, you should start to focus on healing your gut and reducing overall inflammation in the body.
 This can be a long process of trial and error but here are a few things that you can start doing today!

 Another great way to help heal your gut includes reducing the sugar in your diet!
 Sugar is a very inflammatory food and it can often compete with the vitamins and minerals in your food.
-Sugar is also very nutrient deficient, so by reducing the sugar in your diet, you will have room for other nutrient rich foods (like fruits and vegetables), which will help you feel better and get healthier.
+Sugar is also very nutrient deficient.
+By reducing the sugar in your diet, you will have room for other nutrient rich foods (like fruits and vegetables), which will help you feel better and get healthier.

 Reducing stress and getting enough sleep are also pivotal to healing your gut.
-Unfortunately most of us are walking around in a constant state of stress and this can cause our body to release cortisol (the fight or flight hormone) which causes our bodies to be inflamed.
+Unfortunately, most of us are walking around in a constant state of stress.
+This can cause our body to release cortisol (the fight or flight hormone) which causes our bodies to be inflamed.
 This inflammation can make it difficult to heal the gut.
-Not getting adequate quality or quantity of sleep can have a similar effect as stress on your body, so getting enough sleep each night is crucial!
+Not getting adequate quality or quantity of sleep can have a similar effect, as stress on your body, so getting enough sleep each night is crucial!